-284-24A-005 - Definitions that apply to this chapter.

-The definitions in this section apply throughout this chapter:
+What definitions are important to these rules?

-- (1) "Demographic factors" means the factors listed below if they are used in an insurer's rates, rating tiers, rating factors, rating rules or risk classification plan:
+"Demographic factors" means the factors listed below if they are used in an insurer's rates, rating tiers, rating factors, rating rules or risk classification plan:

-- (a) Age of the insured;
+- Age of the insured;

-- (b) Sex of the insured;
+- Sex of the insured;

-- (c) The rating territory assigned to the property location for residential property insurance and to the vehicle's garage location for personal auto insurance.
+- The rating territory assigned to the property location for residential property insurance and to the vehicle's garage location for personal auto insurance.

-- (2) "Premium" means the same as RCW 48.18.170.

-- (3) "Rate" means the cost of insurance per exposure unit.

-- (4) "Rating factor" means a number used to calculate premium.

-- (5) "Risk classification plan" means a plan to formulate different premiums for the same coverage based on group characteristics.
+"Risk classification plan" means a plan to formulate different premiums for the same coverage based on group characteristics.

-- (6) "SERFF" means the System for Electronic Rate and Form Filing.
-SERFF is a proprietary National Association of Insurance Commissioners (NAIC) computer-based application that allows insurers and other entities to create and submit rate, rule and form filings electronically to the commissioner.

-- (7) "Significant factor" means an important element of a consumer's credit history or insurance score.
-Examples of significant factors include:

-- (a) Bankruptcies, judgments, and liens;
+- "Significant factor" means an important element of a consumer's credit history or insurance score.
+Examples of significant factors include: - Bankruptcies, judgments, and liens;

+[&]quot;Premium" means the same as RCW 48.18.170.

+[&]quot;Rate" means the cost of insurance per exposure unit.

+[&]quot;Rating factor" means a number used to calculate premium.

-- (b) Delinquent accounts;
+- Delinquent accounts;

-- (c) Accounts in collection;
+- Accounts in collection;

-- (d) Payment history;
+- Payment history;

-- (e) Outstanding debt;
+- Outstanding debt;

-- (f) Length of credit history; and
+- Length of credit history; and

-- (g) Number of credit accounts.
+- Number of credit accounts.

-- (8) "Substantive underwriting factor" means a factor that is very important to an underwriting decision.
+"Substantive underwriting factor" means a factor that is very important to an underwriting decision.
 Examples of substantive underwriting factors include:

-- (a) History of filing claims;
+- History of filing claims;

-- (b) History of moving violations or accidents;
+- History of moving violations or accidents;

-- (c) History of driving uninsured;
+- History of driving uninsured;

-- (d) Type of performance for which a vehicle is designed; and - (e) Maintenance of a structure to be insured. - (9) "Vehicle" means any motorized vehicle that can be insured under a private passenger auto insurance policy.
+- Type of performance for which a vehicle is designed; and

+- Maintenance of a structure to be insured.

+"Vehicle" means any motorized vehicle that can be insured under a private passenger auto insurance policy.